-Since July 2007, Gratkorn has operated a combined heat and power plant ("CHP plant") on site and has become an exporter of approximately 10 MW of electricity.
-The mill's additional energy requirements are met through the usage of biomass, natural gas and mineral coal fuels.
+Since July 2007, Gratkorn has operated a combined heat and power plant ("CHP plant") on site and has become an exporter of approximately ten MW of electricity.
+The mill's additional energy requirements are met through the usage of biomass, natural gas and coal.
+The coal usage is expected to be replaced by biomass following the planned startup of a new multifuel boiler in 2022.

-Substantially all of the electricity requirements of the Maastricht Mill are satisfied by a 60 MW CHP plant owned and operated by Sappi.
+Substantially all of the electricity requirements of the Maastricht Mill are satisfied by a 55 MW CHP plant owned and operated by Sappi.
 The plant utilizes natural gas, which is procured from an Italian supplier at market prices.
 All surplus electrical energy generated is supplied to the national grid.

 The Lanaken Mill's energy requirements are generally met by purchases of natural gas and electricity.
-Certain of the energy requirements of the mill are furnished by a CHP plant, constructed and operated pursuant to a cooperation agreement between Sappi and the Belgian power company Electrabel.
-We are a 50% co-owner of the gas turbine and hold 100% ownership in the heat recovery steam generator ("HRSG").
+Certain of the energy requirements of the mill are supplied by a CHP plant, constructed and operated pursuant to a cooperation agreement between Sappi and ENGIE Electrabel.
+We are a 50% co-owner of the gas turbine and hold 100% ownership in the heat recovery steam generator.
 Both parties own 50% of the power and heat production.
-In addition, we are obligated to purchase steam from ENGIE Electrabel under long-term supply agreements.
+In addition, we are obligated to purchase steam from ENGIE Electrabel under a long-term supply agreement.
 The facility commenced operations in April 1997 and was equipped with a new gas turbine at the end of 2014.
-Lanaken Mill's remaining electricity requirements are satisfied by a supply contract with the national utility company Electrabel.
+Lanaken Mill's remaining electricity requirements are satisfied through a supply contract with ENGIE Electrabel.

-Alfeld and Ehingen generate approximately 51% of their power needs on-site, with the remainder purchased from an Austrian power company.
+Alfeld and Ehingen generate approximately 53% and 51%, respectively of their power needs on-site, with the remainder purchased from an Austrian power company.
 Both mills' steam requirements are met through biomass and natural gas, the latter of which is supplied by a German gas supplier.

-The total steam requirements and approximately 25% of the electricity requirements of the Kirkniemi Mill are met by on-site production of a 95 MW multi-fuel boiler and biomass boiler, both owned and operated by Sappi.
+The total steam requirements and approximately 25% of the electricity requirements of the Kirkniemi Mill are met by on-site production of a 95 MW multi-fuel boiler and 39 MW biomass boiler, both owned and operated by Sappi.
 The multi-fuel boiler became operational in the summer of 2015 and uses solid fuels, such as bark from the mill's debarking process, other wood based fuels, asphaltenes and coal.
 Any additional biomass is purchased from local suppliers.
-The mill's electricity requirements are met through purchases from a Finnish power company and delivered via the public grid, with the existing 75 MW gas turbine and HRSG serving as backup sources.
+The mill's electricity requirements are met through purchases from a Finnish power supplier and the operation of up to two steam turbine generators.

-Stockstadt generates approximately 60% of its power needs on-site with the remainder purchased from an Austrian power company.
-The mill's steam requirements are met through the usage of biomass and mineral coal as fuels.
+Stockstadt generates approximately 80% of its power needs on-site with the remainder purchased from an Austrian power company.
+The mill's steam requirements are met through the usage of natural gas and mineral coal as fuels.

-Substantially all of the steam and approximately 80% of the electricity requirements of the Carmignano Mill are satisfied by a 10 MW CHP plant, owned and operated by Sappi.
+Substantially all of the steam, and from the beginning of 2022, all of the electricity requirements of the Carmignano Mill will be satisfied by a 12.8 MW CHP plant, which will be owned and operated by an Italian company under an agreement signed in 2020.
 The plant utilizes natural gas, which is procured from an Italian supplier at market prices.
-Carmignano Mill's remaining electricity requirements of approximately 20 GWh are satisfied by a supply contract with Axpo.